OpenLMIS/openlmis-auth/demo-data/README.md

 The [Reference Data service's demo data](https://github.com/OpenLMIS/openlmis-referencedata/tree/master/demo-data) connects these users to specific rights at facilities and programs.

+### Service Accounts

+1. 04b32c34-c2c5-4e64-9eda-1fdee4cf2cfd

-These credentials are public knowledge.
-They are not secure.
+These credentials are public knowledge. **They are not secure**.
 Do not use any of these accounts or passwords in any production OpenLMIS environment.